British Hong Kong: Music

-Western classical music has historically had a strong presence in Hong Kong and remains a large part of local musical education.
+Western classical music historically had a strong presence in Hong Kong and remained a large part of local musical education.
 The publicly funded Hong Kong Philharmonic Orchestra, the territory's oldest professional symphony orchestra, frequently hosts musicians and conductors from overseas.
-The Hong Kong Chinese Orchestra, composed of classical Chinese instruments, is the leading Chinese ensemble and plays a significant role in promoting traditional music in the community.
+The Hong Kong Chinese Orchestra, composed of classical Chinese instruments, was the leading Chinese ensemble and played a significant role in promoting traditional music in the community.

 Sport and recreation

-Despite its small area, the territory regularly hosts the Hong Kong Sevens, Hong Kong Marathon, Hong Kong Tennis Classic and Lunar New Year Cup, and hosted the inaugural AFC Asian Cup and the 1995 Dynasty Cup.
+Despite its small area, the territory regularly hosted the Hong Kong Sevens, Hong Kong Marathon, Hong Kong Tennis Classic and Lunar New Year Cup, and hosted the inaugural AFC Asian Cup and the 1995 Dynasty Cup.

-Hong Kong represents itself separately from mainland China, with its own sports teams in international competitions.
-The territory has participated in almost every Summer Olympics since 1952 and has earned four medals.
-Lee Lai-shan won the territory's first Olympic gold medal at the 1996 Atlanta Olympics, and Cheung Ka Long won the second one in Tokyo 2020.
-Hong Kong athletes have won 126 medals at the Paralympic Games and 17 at the Commonwealth Games.
-No longer part of the Commonwealth of Nations, the city's last appearance in the latter was in 1994.
+Hong Kong was separately represented from mainland China, with its own sports teams in international competitions.
+The territory participated in almost every Summer Olympics since 1952 and earned four gold medals.
+Lee Lai-shan won the territory's first Olympic gold medal at the 1996 Atlanta Olympics, Between 1972 and 1996, Hong Kong athletes won 60 medals at the Paralympic Games.
+As part of the Commonwealth, British Hong Kong participated in the Commonwealth Games, in which it won 17 medals, the city's last appearance in the Games being in 1994.

 Dragon boat races originated as a religious ceremony conducted during the annual Tuen Ng Festival.
 The race was revived as a modern sport as part of the Tourism Board's efforts to promote Hong Kong's image abroad.
 The first modern competition was organised in 1976, and overseas teams began competing in the first international race in 1993.

-The Hong Kong Jockey Club, the territory's largest taxpayer, has a monopoly on gambling and provides over 7% of government revenue.
-Three forms of gambling are legal in Hong Kong: lotteries, horse racing, and football.
+The Hong Kong Jockey Club, known between 1960 and 1996 as the Royal Hong Kong Jockey Club, became the territory's largest taxpayer.
+Three forms of gambling were legal in Hong Kong: lotteries, horse racing, and football.